-In addition, for each degree students must complete at least one course per quarter for three quarters of Computer Science 201 with grades of Satisfactory.
+In addition, M.S. degree students must complete at least three terms of Computer Science 201 with grades of Satisfactory.

-Competence in any or all courses may be demonstrated in one of three ways:
+Competence in any or all courses in breadth requirements may be demonstrated in one of three ways:

 - 1. Satisfactory completion of the course at UCLA with a grade of B- or better - Satisfactory completion of an equivalent course at another university with a grade of B- or better - 3.
 Satisfactory completion of a final examination in the course at UCLA